Deformable Medical Image Registration with KAN-based Implicit Neural Representations: Materials and Methods

-We implemented our method using the PyTorch library \citep{paszke2019pytorch}.
+We implemented our method using the PyTorch 2.3.0 library \citep{paszke2019pytorch}.
 All KAN-based models consist of two hidden layers, each with 70 neurons.
-For the parameters $\lambda$, $\gamma$ and $\epsilon$ in Eq. \ref{jdet_loss}-\ref{tr_obj}, we adopt the values $\lambda = 0.4$, $\gamma = 15$ and $\epsilon = 0.1$ unless otherwise specified.
+This configuration was chosen to approximately match the number of parameters in our models to that of classical INR-based registration approaches \citep{wolterink2022implicit, vanharten2023robust}.
+For the final configuration, we set $\lambda = 0.4$, $\gamma = 15$ and $\epsilon = 0.1$ in Equations (\ref{jdet_loss}) and (\ref{tr_obj}) unless otherwise specified; the values of $\lambda$ and $\gamma$ were selected from the Pareto frontier in the loss-weight ablation (Section~\ref{sec:ablation_gamma_lambda}) to balance registration accuracy and deformation regularity.
 The Adam optimizer \citep{kingma2014adam} was employed for model training with an initial learning rate of $10^{-4}$.
 The learning rate remained constant for the first 50\% of the iterations, after which it decreased following a cosine annealing schedule.
 Each model was trained for a total of 1500 iterations, with 10,000 points randomly sampled from the domain of interest on each iteration.
 The domain of interest is defined by a segmentation mask that separates the organ from the background.
 For the DIR-Lab dataset, we followed the approach from \citep{wolterink2022implicit} and used the pretrained segmentation model to obtain the lung mask \citep{Hofmanninger2020AutomaticLungSegmentation}.
 The OASIS-1 dataset provides reference masks for anatomical segments, enabling us to use the union of all non-background segmentations as the resulting mask.
 For the ACDC dataset, we used all image voxels for training.
-For comprehensive baseline implementation details we refer readers to the Appendix (Section \ref{sec:baseline_impl}).
+For comprehensive baseline implementation details we refer readers to the Appendix \ref{sec:baseline_impl}.

-\subsection{Results}
+\section{Results}